-This Gulfstream Insurance review explores objective data – what real customers say, National Association of Insurance Commissioners complaint trends, and average premium – to give you a sense of where the company excels and what is left to be desired.
+This Gulfstream Insurance review explores objective data – what real customers say and average premium – to give you a sense of where the company excels.
 Our hope is this review can help you make informed choices when shopping for the best home insurance.

-Gulfstream Insurance is a Panhandle state insurance carrier that offers homeowners, condo, renters, flood, and dwelling fire coverage in Florida.
+Gulfstream Insurance is an insurance carrier that offers homeowners, condo, renters, flood, and dwelling fire coverage in Florida and Louisiana.
 The company has less than 1 percent of the Florida homeowners insurance market share and maintains an A, Exceptional, rating from Demotech.

-Gulfstream's customer reviews on Clearsurance are few and far between, only nine in total, making it difficult to see trends in customer experience.
-Most reviews are from 2019 or earlier, and it has an average rating of 1.1 out of five stars.
+Gulfstream’s customer reviews on Clearsurance are few and far between, only 10 in total, making it difficult to see trends in customer experience.
+It has an average rating of 2.3 out of five stars.

 Bottom line: When customers are the highest priority, it shows.